Feedback that builds confidence

 4) Consider future outcomes.
 Where do you want to take it from here?
 If being critised for example you might want to think why you are being criticised/accused.
 Consider if it has been framed in a constructive way.
 Then consider ways to respond to move forward in a positive way.
 It might be you accept the ideas presented, correct their perceptions, assert yourself, take on board the feedback or suggest more information is needed and a follow up plan.

 In looking at both giving and receiving feedback it needs to be healthy and constructive and both parties feel like they have been able to put their point across and been heard.
+It is also helpful to be aware of any triggers when we are receiving feedback.
+If our emotions are increasing we might need to recognise and manage these and seek to understand why we are feeling like this so that we use the feedback to grow and evolve.
+It's a two way process and being able to receive feedback well is also a skill.

 So healthy constructive feedback that breeds confidence is: